Adults act, often unconsciously and well-intended, based on their own perspective instead of the perspective of the child.

 - Not enough focus on nutrition

-This results too often in unhealthy passive children, who develop themselves with a focus on external factors such as status and money.
+This results too often in unhealthy passive children, who develop themselves with a focus on external factors such as validation from others.
 These children are less likely to realise their full potential and, unfortunately, are more likely to pass their lifestyle on to future generations.

 HOW CAN WE CHANGE THIS FOR THE BETTER?